 In Scotland a tenancy agreement is often referred to as a lease.
 A lease provides what is legally known as a ‘real right’.
 This means that the lease bestows rights to the tenant that are inherent in law and are much stronger than a contract.

 As a result the tenant may have stronger rights to live in the property than the owner’s right to use or sell the property.
 It should therefore be remembered that the tenants will have rights in addition to the ones set out in any written tenancy agreement.
 However, there are types of lease that provide a balance between the tenant’s right to occupy and the landlords right to repossess his property.

 The tenancy agreement should clearly define the terms of the lease that the owner wishes to dictate and also comply with current legislation.

-It should be remembered that the landlord, by providing the property as a let, could be construed as being legally defined as a business and the tenant a consumer.
-As a result any unfair terms in the lease may be struck out by a court, although all other written terms will remain in place.
-This will only pose a problem if you are in a dispute with your tenant which is to be resolved through the courts and you are relying on a term that could be unfair.
+Please note that by providing the property as a let it could be construed the property is part of a business and the tenant a consumer.
+As a result any unfair terms in the lease may be struck out by a First Tier Property Tribunal, although all other written terms will remain in place.
+This will only pose a problem if you are in a dispute with your tenant which is to be resolved through legal process and you are relying on a term that could be unfair.

 The Short Assured Tenancy